Torchboxproject/Torchbox-Server/README.md

 CD to the directory that torchbox is cloned in and run "mvn clean verify" to build the JAR file.

 ###Downloading
-To download the latest version of torchbox visit: https://bintray.com/torchboxproject/TorchboxServer/Torchbox-Server/
+To download the latest version of torchbox visit the [TeamCity](http://torchboxproject.org:8111) server